Interview with Wizz Clack

 Yes, our house is a bit like that as well.

 I much prefer the old houses to the new builds.
-I must prefer how they look and the little chocolate box appeal.
+I just prefer how they look and the little chocolate box appeal.

 Yes.
 Well, it’s the great stately piles that I love.